toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 not appear to be [multi-queue NIC](https://en.wikipedia.org/wiki/Network_interface_controller#MULTIQUEUE).
-This in turn meant that every incoming packet during the problematic period would have been processed by *single* CPU core, which would in all likelihood was completely overloaded while all the other 39 CPU cores was just sitting there with almost nothing to do.
+This in turn meant that every incoming packet during the problematic period would have been processed by *single* CPU core.
+This CPU core would in all likelihood have been completely overloaded, while all the other 39 CPU cores were just sitting there with almost nothing to do.

 ## Enabling multiple queues and Receive-side Scaling